PasiSalenius/LightMQTT/README.md

 ```

-LightMQTT.Options can be used to specify optional client parameters
+LightMQTT.Options can be used to specify optional client parameters.

+Any % character in the clientId is converted to a hex byte encoded as two ascii hex characters.
+This lets you define simple templates for custom clientId strings.

 ```swift